 To the American exporter, the immediate purpose of foreign trade is to provide markets for goods, and the bigger the markets the better.
 What he wants is to make a high and stable volume of dollars available to foreigners in order that export trade may flourish.
-This means either a high and sustained voltheir international positions generally.
-For strictly stabilization purposes, however, a relatively small revolving fund of perhaps a few hundred millions of dollars would be considered adequate by its proponents.
+This means either a high and sustained volume of imports or of new foreign investment, or some combination of the two.
+From another point of view, an important purpose of foreign trade in the broad sense is to provide an outlet for capital and in this way to counteract the deflationary influences on the domestic economy of underinvestment at home.